Marlene Moses

-Her Excellency Marlene Inemwin Moses (born 1961 in Aiwo) is a diplomat and a political and administrative figure from Nauru.
-She has served since 2005 as the current Nauruan Permanent Representative to the United Nations, with ambassadorial rank, having previously held consular responsibilities in Japan and New Zealand.
+Marlene Inemwin Moses (born 1961 in Aiwo) is a diplomat and a political and administrative figure from Nauru.
+She has served since 2005 as the Nauruan Permanent Representative to the United Nations, with ambassadorial rank, having previously held consular responsibilities in Japan and New Zealand.
 She is also an expert in health administration.

 Background and political affiliation

-Educated at Australian universities, Ms. Moses has for a number of years been associated with the Nauru First Party, along with figures such as Dr. Kieren Keke, who in December 2007 became Foreign Minister in President of Nauru Marcus Stephen's Administration, and David Adeang.
+Educated at Australian universities, Moses has been associated with the Nauru First Party, along with figures such as Dr. Kieren Keke, who in December 2007 became Foreign Minister in President of Nauru Marcus Stephen's Administration, and David Adeang.
 However, she was not immediately identified with the internal dissentions which rocked Nauru First in 2007, leading to ministerial crises.

 Professional record

-Moses is an experienced administrator with many years of public service to her credit, and, given that she has emerged from times of prolonged political crisis in Nauru with little taint of controversy to her record, some observers believe that she would be in a strong position to offer balanced and uncompromised leadership at some future time of ministerial crisis.
-Others would point to the fact that, although the sincerity of her past commitment to the Nauru First Party is not in question, she is relatively isolated from day to day constituency matters, and that her strengths are chiefly in diplomacy and administration rather than in Parliamentary affairs.
+Moses is an administrator with many years of public service, and, given that she has emerged from times of prolonged political crisis in Nauru with little controversy to her record, some observers believe she might be able to offer uncompromised leadership.
+Others have pointed to the fact that she has been relatively isolated from day to day constituency matters, and her strengths are chiefly in diplomacy and administration rather than in parliamentary affairs.

 She is also a member of the band UNRocks, together with other diplomats.

 Biographical note

-The appointment of Marlene Moses to the UN, added to Millicent Aroi's appointment as High Commissioner at Suva, Fiji, signifies that women have occupied among the most senior of the Nauru's diplomatic posts.
+The appointment of Moses to the UN, in addition to Millicent Aroi's appointment as High Commissioner at Suva, Fiji, has signified women occupying among the most senior of Nauru's diplomatic posts.